Alizé Cornet: 2017: First Premier final in doubles

 Cornet played her first tournament of the year at the Brisbane International.
 Being unseeded, she defeated No. 7 seed Elena Vesnina and Christina McHale in the first and second round respectively before causing a big upset in the quarterfinals by beating Dominika Cibulková, the No. 2 seed.
 Garbiñe Muguruza (seeded No. 4) retired after she was trailing Cornet 1–4 in the first set of the semifinal, enabling Cornet to reach the final (her second Premier career final), where she lost to No. 3 seed Karolína Plíšková 0–6, 3–6.

 At the Australian Open, Cornet was seeded No. 28.
 She defeated French wildcard Myrtille Georges in the first round before losing to Maria Sakkari in the second.

 Cornet played in the 2017 Fed Cup World Group quarterfinal tie against Switzerland, in which she lost the first singles match (her only match) to Timea Bacsinszky; France lost the tie 1–4.

 On 16 February, Cornet withdrew from the Dubai Tennis Championships because of a torn pectoral muscle.

 She lost to Carla Suárez Navarro in the quarterfinals of the Monterrey Open.
 She suffered early exits in the singles main draw of her next four WTA tournaments in Rabat (first round), Madrid (first round), Rome (second round) and Strasbourg (first round).
 At the French Open, she upset No. 20 seed Barbora Strýcová in the second round, No. 9 seed Agnieszka Radwańska in the third before losing to No. 28 seed Caroline Garcia in the fourth round.
 After the French Open, Cornet lost in the singles main-draw first round of the next five tournaments that she entered – Birmingham, Eastbourne, Wimbledon, Stanford and Toronto.
-She ended her five-singles match losing streak when she defeated Catherine Bellis in the first round of the Premier-5 tournament in Cincinnati before losing world No. 11, Dominika Cibulková, in the second round.
+She ended her five-singles match losing streak when she defeated CiCi Bellis in the first round of the Premier-5 tournament in Cincinnati before losing world No. 11, Dominika Cibulková, in the second round.

-In the second half of September, Cornet reached consecutively the singles quarterfinals of two WTA events – Guangzhou and Wuhan.
+In the second half of September, Cornet reached consecutively the singles quarterfinals of two WTA Tour events – Guangzhou and Wuhan.
 At the Premier-5 tournament in Wuhan, she upset No. 6 seed Svetlana Kuznetsova in the second round before falling to the qualifier Maria Sakkari in the quarterfinals; that was just Cornet's third singles quarterfinal appearance in a Premier-Mandatory or Premier-5 tournament.
 In early October, the unseeded Cornet knocked out No. 10 seed Angelique Kerber in the second round of the Premier Mandatory China Open, before losing to her compatriot Caroline Garcia in the third round.
-In her last tournament of 2017 in Moscow, Cornet defeated No. 8 seed, Magdaléna Rybáriková, in the second round before losing to Natalia Vikhlyantseva in the quarterfinals in a three-hour match, meaning that Cornet advanced beyond the singles quarterfinals of a WTA tournament only once (in Brisbane) in 2017.
+In her last tournament of 2017 in Moscow, Cornet defeated No. 8 seed Magdaléna Rybáriková in the second round, before losing to Natalia Vikhlyantseva in the quarterfinals in a three-hour match, meaning that Cornet advanced beyond the singles quarterfinals of a WTA tournament only once (in Brisbane) in 2017.